antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 2. Operations should be discovered by finding `OperationContractAttribute` elements on methods within the contract interfaces
 	1. Operation name, properties, and action name are taken from the attribute; the method to invoke is the service type's implementation of the interface method

+Note that `ServiceDescription`, `ContractDescription`, and `OperationDescription` used here are not the types from the `System.ServiceModel.Description` namespace (so you should not need to depend on that namespace).
+Rather, they are simple new types used for the purpose of this sample code.
+If the names are confusing, feel free to change them.

-So, the `ServiceDescription` type should end up looking something like this:
+The `ServiceDescription` type (or whatever you have named it) should end up looking something like this:

 ```C#
 public class ServiceDescription